rsksmart/RSKIPs/IPs/RSKIP214.md

 # **Abstract**

 This RSKIP proposes that data can be transmitted to contracts such that if the data if not used by contracts for some time, the data is disposed from the blockchain.
+This RSKIP is an improvement of [RSKIP28](https://github.com/rsksmart/RSKIPs/blob/master/IPs/RSKIP28.md) in both the proposed method and description details.

 # **Motivation**